SanKolisetty/AI-Image-Classifier/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-Change the directory to the location where the repository is to be cloned.
+Open Git Bash and change the directory to the location where the repository is to be cloned.
+Then, type the following commands.

 ```shell
   git init